flexera-public/policy_templates/cost/aws/unused_volumes/README.md

 - *Allowed Regions* - A list of allowed regions for an AWS account.
 Please enter the allowed regions code if SCP is enabled, see [Available Regions](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-available-regions) in AWS; otherwise, the policy may fail on regions that are disabled via SCP.
 Leave blank to consider all the regions.
 - *Unused days* - The number of days a volume has been unused.
 The days should be greater than zero.
+- *Volume Status* - Whether to include attached volumes, unattached, or both in the results.
 - *Account Number* - The Account number for use with the AWS STS Cross Account Role.
 Leave blank when using AWS IAM Access key and secret.
 It only needs to be passed when the desired AWS account is different than the one associated with the Flexera One credential. [more](https://docs.flexera.com/flexera/EN/Automation/ProviderCredentials.htm#automationadmin_1982464505_1123608)
 - *Email addresses* - A list of email addresses to notify
 - *Exclude Tags.* - A list of tags used to excluded volumes from the incident.